MikroElektronika/mikrosdk_click_v2/clicks/mp3/README.md

 ## Example Description

-> This app demonstrates the use of MP3 click by playing the specified sound from the mp3_resources.h file.
+> This app demonstrates the use of MP3 Click by playing the specified sound from the mp3_resources.h file.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the default click configuration.
+> Initializes the driver and performs the default Click configuration.

 ```c